 by Mary Anne Mohanraj

-I’m honestly sort of surprised that there haven’t been entire academic books written about disability as it presents in the Wild Cards universe, since it’s pretty much baked into the very framework of Wild Cards.
+I’m honestly sort of surprised that there haven’t been entire academic books written about disability which also describes on appealing a denied claim as it presents in the Wild Cards universe, since it’s pretty much baked into the very framework of Wild Cards.
 The idea that the virus leaves so many people as physically affected (‘deformed’) jokers has given a host of chances for writers to play out the emotional effects of that over the many books and stories of the series.

 For my own first Wild Cards stories, I mostly focused on ace and nat characters who had no superficial physical changes; my joker Minal was a less prominent character, and her changes could be hidden under clothes.
 When I set out to create a major joker character for the upcoming volume of Joker Moon, I quickly realized that I was about to wade into a sea of disability clichés, and it would require some adept navigating to avoid reinforcing those tired and harmful tropes.